Cloud-CV/IDE/README.md

     docker-compose run django python manage.py createsuperuser
     ```

-    Note: Before creating make sure that django service of docker image is running, it can be done by executing ``` docker-compose up ``` followed by ``` Ctrl + C ``` to save docker configuration.
+    Note: Before creating the superuser, make sure that django service of docker image is running.
+This can be done by executing ``` docker-compose up ``` followed by ``` Ctrl + C ``` to save docker configuration.

-5. Open http://0.0.0.0:8000/admin and login with credentials from step 4.
+5. Open http://0.0.0.0:8000/admin and login with the credentials from step 4.

 6. Setting up Social Accounts in django admin